SaifOmran/Obsidian/ISM/ISM.md

 - F-port: ports on SAN switch connected to storage box or server.
 - E-port: ports between SAN switches.
 - G-port: can be F or E.
-- HBA(front end controller) for storage box =HBA for the servers.
+- HBA (front end controller) for storage box = HBA for the servers.
 - HBA has WWN and NIC has MAC.
 - WWN = WWNN + WWPN.
 - WWN is is used for zoning process.